-If you are dissatisfied with the proposed resolution at the Early Resolution Stage, you can escalate to the Formal Stage.
-You must provide evidence confirming that the matter has been raised via the Early Resolution stage.
-A formal complaint will not normally be accepted without evidence of completion of the Early Resolution Stage, unless you can either demonstrate exceptional reasons as to why you have been unable to engage with the Early Resolution Stage of the process, or where early resolution is not possible or suitable due to the character, complexity or seriousness of the case.
+If you are not satisfied with the proposed resolution after raising your concern, you can raise a formal complaint by completing a formal complaint form.
+Your complaint will only be considered once you have completed this form.
+This is an electronic form which will be automatically sent to the HE Quality Office once you have completed and submitted it.

 What you need to do

-- You must complete the formal complaint form and submit it, and any supporting evidence, within 10 working days of receiving the response following the Early Resolution Stage.
-Please contact HEcomplaints@southdevon.ac.uk if you feel you need to submit your complaint in an alternative format.
-The College will consider on a case by case basis whether reasonable adjustments can be made to take account of the individual needs of students. - You must explain how you have attempted to resolve your concern at the Early Resolution Stage and why you remain dissatisfied.

-You must raise all matters of complaint and submit all supporting evidence at this stage, as you will not be able to raise new matters at the Review Stage.
-Additional evidence will not be permitted at the Review Stage unless you can demonstrate exceptional reasons why the evidence/information was not available at the Formal Complaint Stage.
+- You must complete the formal complaint form and submit it, and any supporting evidence, within 10 working days of receiving the response following the Early Resolution Stage. - You must explain how you have attempted to resolve your concern at the Early Resolution Stage and why you remain dissatisfied. - You must provide evidence to the formal complaint form confirming that the matter has been raised via the Early Resolution stage.
+Only in exceptional circumstances, that you are able to demonstrate, will a formal complaint be accepted without evidence of the completion of the Early Resolution Stage. - You must raise all matters of complaint and put forward all supporting evidence at this stage, as you will not be able to raise new matters at the Review Stage.
+Additional evidence will not be permitted at the Review Stage unless you can show good reason why the evidence/information was not available at the Formal Complaint Stage.

-You may be asked to attend a face-to- face meeting with the member of staff investigating your complaint, where the circumstances make this appropriate.
-You are entitled to bring a member of the College community or representative of UPSU to the meeting for support.
+- You may be asked to attend a face-to- face meeting with the member of staff investigating your complaint, where the circumstances make this appropriate.
+You are entitled to bring a member of the College community to the meeting for support.
 You will not be entitled to bring a legal representative to the meeting.
-Normally, consideration of your complaint will be by correspondence and written evidence only.

-You can take advice from the UPSU Advice Centre or the Helpzone at any stage of the process.
+Normally, consideration of your complaint will be by correspondence and written evidence only. - You can take advice from the Helpzone at any stage of the process.